-This recipe for Caprese salad is so easy to make for a colorful and refreshing dish with gourmet appeal.
+This recipe for caprese salad is a vibrant and colorful dish bursting with fresh, summer flavor.

 Caprese Salad Ingredients